franela/vault/README.md

 #Contributing

-We're always working to improve vault, but if you find a bug or you just want to collaborate you can send us your PR (with tests please) and we'll be more than glad to review it.
+We're always working to improve vault, but if you find a bug or you just want to collaborate you can send us your PR (include tests when possible).